 Asad is engaged in three primary lines of inquiry.
 His first research project, a book under contract with Princeton University Press, is based on a five-year study of Latin American-origin families in Dallas, Texas.
 It examines the diverse ways Latin American immigrants with U.S.-citizen children perceive and respond to the threat of deportation.
 One article from this research, published in the Law & Society Review (free version here), shows how immigrants view legal status as a double-edged sword—both offering protection from deportation and heightening fears of surveillance and punishment from an unpredictable U.S. immigration system.
-Related articles appear or are forthcoming in the Proceedings of the National Academy of Sciences (free version here), Social Science & Medicine, the Journal of Ethnic and Migration Studies, and American Behavioral Scientist.
+Related articles appear in the Proceedings of the National Academy of Sciences (free version here), Social Science & Medicine, the Journal of Ethnic and Migration Studies, and American Behavioral Scientist.
 A second project relies on large-scale survey data to study how patterns of ethno-racial inequality in Mexico relate to individuals' opportunities for lawful migration to the United States.
 Articles from this project appear in the International Migration Review and The ANNALS of the American Academy of Political and Social Science.
 A third project, funded by the Russell Sage Foundation, studies how federal judges make decisions to denaturalize (or not) immigrants who have acquired U.S. citizenship.

 Asad’s prior research has been published in journals such as American Behavioral Scientist, Annual Review of Sociology, Population and Environment, Qualitative Sociology, and Social Science & Medicine.
 His work has received awards from the American Sociological Association, including the Louis Wirth Award for Best Article given by the Section on International Migration, and has been supported by the National Science Foundation, the Russell Sage Foundation, and the Sperry Fund, as well as the Multidisciplinary Program in Inequality and Social Policy, the Radcliffe Institute for Advanced Study, the Center for American Political Studies, and the Weatherhead Center for International Affairs at Harvard University.